Parichit1/python_mini_projects/README.md

 ## 📚 Projects Overview

 ### 1. **Calculator**
-A simple command-line calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+A simple command-line calculator that performs basic arithmetic operations, including addition, subtraction, multiplication, and division.
-**Concepts Used:** User input, conditional statements, exception handling.
+**Concepts Used:** User input, conditional statements, and exception handling.

 ---

 ### 2. **Dice Rolling Game**
 Simulates rolling a dice and displays random outcomes until the user stops.
-**Concepts Used:** `random` module, loops, user interaction.
+**Concepts Used:** `random` module, loops, and user interaction.

 ---

 ### 3. **Number Guessing Game**
 The program generates a random number and the player must guess it within limited attempts.
-**Concepts Used:** Random numbers, conditionals, while loops.
+**Concepts Used:** Random numbers, conditionals, and while loops.

 ---